niksparab84/library-management-service/README.md

   "isbn": "1234567890"
 }
 ```

+- 2) Get a list of all books in the library.
+- http://localhost:8080/library-management-service/api/books/all
 - **Description**: Registers a new book in the library.

-- Get a list of all books in the library.
-- http://localhost:8080/library-management-service/api/books/all
 - **Endpoint**: GET /books/all
 - **Response**:
 ```json